sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 The "Resource Access" options have been integrated into a joined view which shows all presets in one list, the options can be edited as well as disabled without removing them.

-## Application Compatybility Templates
+## Application Compatibility Templates

 ![](../Media/Migration/30.png)

-The Compatybility Templates are now also presented as a joined view.
+The compatibility Templates are now also presented as a joined view (tab 'App Templates', sub tab 'Compatibility Templates').

 ## User Accounts

 ![](../Media/Migration/31.png)

-Last but not lwast the ability to restrict a box to selected users, have been moved to a sib tab of the advanced tab.
+Last but not least the ability to restrict a box to selected users, has been moved to the sub tab 'Users' of the tab 'Advanced Options'.

 ## About Dialog